Key takeaways

 Adding family members to one account

 USPS Form 1583 lets you authorize multiple recipients at the same address, including spouses and minor children.
-Each adult signs and submits ID separately, but you only pay for one mailbox.
+Each adult fills out a separate PS Form 1583, though most providers charge for just one shared household mailbox.
 This is how households with shared mail handle the form without opening multiple accounts.

 Mail Handling Choices for Personal Use